MaryanneNdungu/MaryanneNdungu.github.io/_posts/2019-10-20-Install Laravel and its prerequisites from scratch on Ubuntu 18.04.md

 tags: [Laravel, install, php]
 ---

-# Install Laravel and its prerequisites from scratch on Ubuntu 18.04

 ## Install PHP(php 7.3) with Nginx

  To install the PHP and PHP FPM packages run the following command: